kristjank/ark-go/README.md

 ```

 ### Usage
-Query to the blockchain are done with the combination of setting up the Query struct parameters:
+Queries to the blockchain are done with the Query struct parameters:

 ```go
 params := TransactionQueryParams{Limit: 10, SenderID: senderID}
 ```
-... and querying the blockchaing for the reponse.
-Reponse is also parametrized.
+... and the results -  reponse is also parametrized.
 ```go
 transResponse, _, err := arkapi.ListTransaction(params)
 if transResponse.Success {